 I wondered what modern "world-class" Hebraists would say about Barr's statement today, so I tracked down several leading experts to ask their opinion.
 Hugh Williamson is the current Regius Professor of Hebrew at Oxford University.
 Oxford is perhaps the most prestigious university in the world, and Williamson is one of the top Hebraists anywhere.
-In an email he responded, "So far as the days of Genesis 1 are concerned, I am sure that Professor Barr was correct...I have not met any Hebrew professors who had the slightest doubt about this unless they were already committed to some alternative by other considerations that do not arise from a straightforward reading of the Hebrew text as it stands."2 the library.
-It is perhaps the best such facility in the world.
-During its history some of the top scholars have been its "warden."
-The current warden is a young man of encyclopedic knowledge named Peter Williams.
-He sent a paper to me that said, "Although the Young Universe Creationist position is not widely held within secular academia, the position-that the author of Genesis 1 maintained that the world was created in six literal days-is nearly universally held."4
+In an email he responded, "So far as the days of Genesis 1 are concerned, I am sure that Professor Barr was correct...I have not met any Hebrew professors who had the slightest doubt about this unless they were already committed to some alternative by other considerations that do not arise from a straightforward reading of the Hebrew text as it stands."2

 I also emailed Barr's letter to Emanuel Tov of Hebrew University Jerusalem; he would be on anyone's list of Hebrew experts.
-Professor Tov responded in kind: "For the biblical people this was history, difficult as it is for us to accept this view."3 Here was confirmation from a Jewish man who spoke and thought in Hebrew.
+Professor Tov responded in kind: "For the biblical people this was history, difficult as it is for us to accept this view."
+Here was confirmation from a Jewish man who spoke and thought in Hebrew.